 6. Same Poles of Magnets

-A piece of magnet consists of two poles namely, a north pole and a south pole.
+A piece of magnet consists of two poles, namely a north pole and a south pole.
 Every magnet is known to exhibit a field around itself.
 The field lines are the imaginary lines that, in the case of a magnet, originate from the North Pole and terminate at the South Pole.
-When two such magnets are brought close, the magnetic field of one magnet interferes with the field of the other.
+When two such magnets are brought close to each other, the magnetic field of one magnet interferes with the field of the other.
 Under constructive interference, the magnets get attracted to each other.
 Whereas, in case of destructive interference, they repel each other.
 This is yet another real-life example that displays the action of a field force.

 7. TV Interference

 Television hardware consists of a large number of electronic components linked to each other.
 When the power is turned on, and the current is made to pass through the circuit, the conductors tend to form a field around themselves due to the existing potential difference and the flowing electric current.
 The field formed around the components of the circuitry interfere with each other and form a noise signal.
 Hence, interference is a result of the existing field force.

 8. Comb and Paper Pieces

 When a person combs his/her hair a certain amount of charge gets developed on the comb.
 The comb, acting as a charged body, develops a field around itself that tends to exert a force of attraction or repulsion on the objects present nearby.
 For instance, bits of paper present near a charged comb tend to get stick to it as soon as they enter the field generated by the static electricity.